What are the seven ways Field Engineering teams can keep becoming more diverse?

 Organisations want a truly inclusive team of field engineers so that they can be world leading and a great place to work.

-What is diversity?
-What does an inclusive culture look like?
+What is diversity and what does an inclusive culture look like?

 A diverse and inclusive culture should be one which does not discriminate based on: